marek-kultys/melayerka_v4/PLANNING.md

 ### Conclusion: Do it as part of the hub migration

-Rebuilding in Jekyll is **highly feasible** and is the right call to make alongside the `/art` subpath move, rather than as a separate project.
+Rebuilding melayerka_art in Jekyll is **highly feasible** and is the right call to make alongside the `/art` subpath move, rather than as a separate project.
 Reasons:

-1. **The move forces a path update anyway.** Moving to `melayerka.com/art` requires updating relative paths across all 107 files in the current static HTML version.
+1. **The move forces a path update anyway.** Moving to `melayerka.com/art` requires updating relative paths across all 107 files in the current static HTML version (melayerka_art).
 In Jekyll, setting `baseurl: /art` in `_config.yml` handles this automatically.

 2. **The structure is already template-shaped.** Every artwork page shares identical `<head>`, nav, and footer — only title, dimensions, year, image filename, and prev/next links vary.
 The existing `templates/` directory confirms this was the original intent.